 1. Largest cattle sales centre in the Southern Hemisphere

 It’s something you won’t find on a traditional holiday itinerary, but if you really want to experience what keeps Outback Queensland’s wheels in motion, then duck into the largest cattle sales centre in the southern hemisphere, the Roma Saleyards.
 There’s no way to describe the energy of this place, with all the thrills and excitement that comes from watching up to 13,000 cattle be bought and sold.
-Auctions are held every Tuesday and Thursday, and sometimes there are special sales like bull sales, herd dispersal sales and special breed sales.
+Auctions are held every Tuesday, and sometimes there are special sales like bull sales, herd dispersal sales and special breed sales.
 You won’t find this in Brisbane, an experience that’s definitely worth a look (and 100% free).

 2. Fossick for Boulder Opals